MorganMureithi/A-study-of-Cholera-cases-in-KISUMU/README.md

 Of these 58 patients who were reocrded for Cholera-like sympetoms only 10,were clinically established to have Cholera ( confirmation of virbrio cholerae in stool).

-Utilised Fisher's Exact Test,to determine the association between the water patients diagnosed with Cholera were found to be taking.We established that there was a strong association between those infected with cholera and the kind of water they were taking.They were drinking untreatred water.This is besides other confounding issues leading to this phenomena.
+Utilised Fisher's Exact Test,to determine the association between the water patients diagnosed with Cholera were found to be taking.We established that there was a strong association between those infected with cholera and the kind of water they were taking.They were drinking untreatred water.This is besides other confounding issues leading to this phenomena e.g availability of clean water,sanitation levels

 **RECOMMENDATIONS**